Learning and Development

 • Patience: A great coach must be patient.
 They need to be able to handle difficult situations and help their coachee work through them.

-• Be passionate about what you do.
-Enthusiasm is contagious; if you're excited about coaching, your team will be too.
+• Passion: Enthusiasm is contagious; if a coach is excited about coaching, their coachees will be, too.

-• Be a good communicator.
-Explain things clearly and listen to your coachee's questions and concerns.
+• Be a good communicator: A coach must explain things clearly and listen to their coachee's questions and concerns.

-• Be positive and supportive.
-Encourage your coachees and help them believe in themselves.
+• Be positive and supportive: It's essential for coaches to encourage their coachees and help them believe in themeselves.

 Examples of performance coaching at work